shin-kinos/nestjs-mongodb/README.md

 tar -xvzf mongodb-macos-arm64-7.0.11.tgz
 ```

-The binary file `mongod` should be in `./mongodb-macos-aarch64-7.0.11/bin` dir - check if it is correctly installed and does work on your environment, if neccessary, e.g.,:
+The binary file `mongod` should be in `./mongodb-macos-aarch64-7.0.11/bin` dir - check if it is correctly installed and does work on your environment, if necessary, e.g.,:

 ```
 cd mongodb-macos-aarch64-7.0.11/bin